Updated Sept. 2021

 Chicagoland School Accident Attorneys.
 We Help Victims.

-If your child is injured in an accident when going to or returning from school as a result of someone’s negligence, you are entitled to compensation for your child’s injuries.
+If your child is injured in an accident going to or from school as a result of someone’s negligence, you are entitled to compensation for your child’s injuries.

 Insurance companies rely on professional adjusters to negotiate and fight accident claims.
 In order to deal with these professionals, you need a skilled attorney to protect your rights.
 We know your rights and the applicable laws.
 We are your advocates.
 We are experts at negotiating with powerful insurance companies.
 50-years of experience counts.